ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 This request:

-* Invokes the API to retrieve the identity token
+* Invokes the API to retrieve the access token
 * Uses the token to access the metadata service
 * Extracts the user data from the JSON payload using `jq`